 Spinal bone spurs typically occur near the edges of the facet joints (which are bones that separate each vertebra) in the spine, usually as a result of inflammation of the ligaments between the bones.

 Although some bone spurs do not cause any symptoms, in some cases these tiny bone projections can press on spinal nerves causing tingling, numbness, pain or tenderness that radiates into the arms, neck or legs.
 The area in which the affected nerve leads to may also feel weak.

 In most cases, spinal bone spurs form as a result of persistent inflammation.
 If you have a form of spinal arthritis, for example, bone spurs often develop within bone areas where cartilage has begun to wear away.
 Tendonitis, sudden injury or trauma, genetics or even your nutrition and lifestyle (such as poor posture, repetitive twisting or excessive weight-lifting) can also cause spinal bone spurs to develop.

 Are you worried you may have a spinal bone spur?
-Try our Condition Check Tool below to begin a self-diagnosis and begin your journey towards a better quality of life, free of pain and uncomfortable symptoms.
+Try our Condition Checker below to begin a self-diagnosis and start your journey toward a better quality of life, free of pain and uncomfortable symptoms.

 The initial treatment of spinal bone spurs is aimed at reducing inflammation and strengthening the muscles in your back to help provide support and reduce stress and strain on the spine.

 Bone spurs are typically detected through X-rays, and their involvement with a nerve root is evaluated through an MRI or CT scan.
 In some cases, the severity of a bone spur is tested through electroconductive tests to evaluate the extent of nerve injury, especially if your symptoms include pain, tingling, numbness or loss of strength or motion in your arms or legs.